Gearank – Music Gear Information for Live Performance or Studio

 The Best 25 Key MIDI Controller Keyboards

-These days, many producers prefer smaller MIDI controller setups.
-Full format controllers not only take up more space, it's not always necessary to have a full range of keys for the compositional aspect of music production.
+Full format controllers not only take up more space, but it’s not always necessary to have a full range of keys for the compositional aspect of music production.

-Having a compact form factor also benefits producers on the go that prefer to work on laptops.
+Having a compact form factor also benefits producers on the go who prefer to work on laptops.

-This edition brings together the best 25 Key MIDI Controller Keyboards across all price ranges so you can find the one that fits your needs the most.
+This edition combines the best 25 Key MIDI Controller Keyboards across all price ranges to find the best fit for your needs.

 Author & Contributors